gvsurenderreddy/qvd-docker-image-minimum/README.md

 QVD minimal LXC image
 =====================

-This is how to build the minimal LXC image for QVD using Docker
+This is how to build the minimal LXC image for QVD using Docker.

+The base image used is Ubuntu 14.04.

 To create the tar.gz file importable into QVD please use the following
 commands: